mattearly/D34DL1N3/readme.md

 	* Live Clock Ticker - sort of work, updates anytime the program changes
 	* Build Terminal Graphic Library (scrapped, using cli)
 	* Show Time Left on a task

+4. Humans are being reprogrammed.

+I made this because I am terrible at routine.
+I will not remember to do things that are on a schedule - like monthly or yearly tasks.
+Most people I know will only do them if they are reminded.
+It's not like the old days when the time of year and day was significant and the enviornment was our reminder.
+Now most of us get used to a routine of being at computer screens and learning and updating non-stop.
+Looking for the new daily fix.
+With D34DL1NE (deadline, task priority), your schedule is set by you, for you